-1. Register Your Business Name
+1. Create Your Business Process

-3. Determine Your Business Structure
+2. Determine Your Business Structure

 Independent professionals also need to be aware of federal tax obligations—income, self-employment, estimated, employer, and excise taxes.
 Your specific business structure will determine your federal tax obligations as well as the forms you use to report these taxes.
 The U.S. Small Business Administration (SBA) provides information about these taxes and forms.